Dodgers vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has five doubles, six home runs, 19 walks and 15 RBI (37 total hits).
-He's also stolen three bases.
+- Xander Bogaerts has 38 hits with six doubles, six home runs, 19 walks and 15 RBI.
+He's also stolen four bases.

 Bogaerts Recent Games